Raising Expectations

 Raising Expectations (formerly known as The Wonderful Wayneys) is a Canadian television series, produced by Aircraft Pictures in conjunction with Dolphin Entertainment.
 The series stars Jason Priestley and Molly Ringwald as Wayne and Paige Wayney, the perfectionist parents of five teenage children of whom four are perennial overachievers, and Simon Cadel as Emmett, the one son who is constantly falling short of his parents' demanding expectations.
 The cast also includes Luke Bilyk, Katie Douglas, Jake Sim and Matthew Tissi.
 The series premiered on May 8, 2016 on Family Channel.
-Season 2 began airing in mid-2017.
+Season 2 began airing on June 18, 2017.